rootlifted/n4h/docs/_posts/2020-05-17-lets-manipulate-the-file-system.md

 sync:x:4:65534:sync:/bin:/bin/sync
 root@f749d99eff10:/# <b>&block;</b>
 </pre>
-Much better.
+Displaying only the first five lines at the **`head`** of the file.

 **`tail`**<br />
-Typically though, in the case of massive logs, one is more interested in the last (most recently) added lines, and would possibly like to keep following any updates as they are appended to the log file, like so...
+Typically though, in the case of massive logs, one is more interested in the last (most recently) added lines, and would possibly like to keep following any updates as they are appended to the **`tail`** of the log file, like so...
 <pre>
 root@f749d99eff10:/# <b>tail -f /var/log/dpkg.log</b>
 2020-05-16 21:47:11 configure less:amd64 487-0.1 &lt;none&gt;